Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: System Prompts

 For both strategies, the three System Prompts are obtained by concatenating: \textsc{(i.)} \texttt{Task Description 1} + \texttt{Output Format 1}; \textsc{(ii.)} \texttt{Task Description 2} + \texttt{Output Format 1}; \textsc{(iii.)} \texttt{Task Description 1} + \texttt{Output Format 2}.

-Finally, in Figure \ref{fig:conv_example} we report a synthetic Multi-Party-Conversation according to the guidelines (the \texttt{topic} field has been added in post-processing for context).
+Finally, in Figure \ref{fig:conv_example} we report a synthetic Written Multi-Party Conversation according to the guidelines (the \texttt{topic} field has been added in post-processing for context).
 In the System Prompt, the assignment of stance among the speakers has $6$ possible distributions (pro-topic vs counter-topic): $2$ vs $2$, $3$ vs $2$, $2$ vs $3$, $2$ vs $4$, $3$ vs $3$, $4$ vs $2$.